ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 class ImageDrawingSettings
 ```

-Determines how an image is arranged and layouted.
-You can specify the stretch/aspect of the image with the `width`and `height` parameters like the following:
+Determines how an image is arranged.
+You can specify the stretch/aspect of the image with the `width` and `height` parameters like the following:

 | Result                                                                                            | Width | Height | Description |
 |------------------------------------|-|-|-|